Escape the hectic city life and take the family to explore Sai Kung!

 Kitty’s Boat Service: 9357 5698 or 9033 1083

-Yim Tin Tsai
+Yim Tin Tsai — “Ghost Island” Sai Kung

-Sai Kung East Beaches
+Trio Beach, Sai Kung

 Home to Hong Kong’s most stunning beaches, the Sai Kung Country Park promises a stellar family day out.
 Our top pics for the kiddos are Sai Wan and Tai Long Wan.
 For a big adventure, you can even make a night of it by camping.
 There are a couple of ways to navigate these scenic spots:

-Sassy Mama tip: Ubers and other vehicles are not permitted to enter Sai Kung Country Park, so we recommend taking a standard taxi to avoid any issues.
+Sassy Mama Tip: Ubers and other vehicles are not permitted to enter Sai Kung Country Park, so we recommend taking a standard taxi to avoid any issues.

 Lions Nature Education Centre

-Located just beyond Sai Kung Town is a UNESCO recognized Nature preserve.
+Not far from Sai Kung Town is a UNESCO recognised Nature preserve.
 This is a great one for little people who like to run and explore.
 Start your outing in the visitor centre where the young ones can learn about the geological history of Hong Kong with interactive displays, then follow any trail that strikes your fancy.
 There are maps and information plaques dotted about which will guide you to a dragonfly pond, a wetland paradise and many different types of groves and orchards.
 There are field crops with a Chinese herbal garden to check out, as well as an Insectarium and a Shell House.
 When hunger and thirst strike, there is a cafeteria run by the society for the deaf serving lite bites and refreshments.
 You can also pack a picnic and relax in the many open green areas.

 Lions Nature Education Centre, Sai Kung, New Territories, Hong Kong, 2792 2234, www.afcd.gov.hk